wiatrak2/ml_monitor/README.md

 import ml_monitor
 ml_monitor.control.start()
 ```
 * During the first usage you will be asked for a verification code, so the `ml_monitor` could communicate with your Google Drive.
-Your browser will (and should) complain about security reasons, but you can still obtain the code and grant the `ml_monitor`  access to your files.
+Your browser will (and should) complain about security aspects, but you can still obtain the code and grant the `ml_monitor`  access to your files.
 It is necessary, as this is the only way to collect the metrics produced by your Colab notebook.

 ![gdrive_auth](https://github.com/wiatrak2/ml_monitoring/blob/master/docs/gifs/gdrive_auth.gif?raw=true)
 * Open your Colab notebook and start monitoring with: